pradt/pdynip/README.md

 ## Help and Support

-The best way to run this is via docker, see above.
-If you want to download the source and compile it yourself then you are welcome to do so.
-Please note that support would be limited in this case.
+The easiest way to run this is with Docker (instructions above).
+However, if you prefer to download the source code and compile it yourself, you’re welcome to do so!
+Just keep in mind that support for manually compiled setups may be limited.

-If you are running it via Docker, and you run into any problems then open an issue.
-You should include the log information ( careful to ommit any ip information if you want it to be confidential).
+If you're using Docker and encounter any issues, feel free to open an issue on the project’s repository.
+When reporting a problem, please include relevant log information—just make sure to omit any sensitive IP details if you’d like to keep them confidential.